3M's new technology chief has a bigger budget, bigger goal

 The technology chief leads a monthly meeting of nine executives that recommends which major research programs the manufacturer should pursue, and which it should drop.

 3M is also expanding efforts to get outside ideas.
-The company has roughly 50 technical centres globally that are designed to expose customers to 3M’s technology.
-In March, 3M unveiled plans for a new centre in western China.
+The company has roughly 50 technical centers globally that are designed to expose customers to 3M’s technology.
+In March, 3M unveiled plans for a new center in western China.

 One avenue Khandpur is exploring is creating products with digital capabilities.
 He is hiring people with experience in electronics, software and mathematics to augment the company’s traditional strengths in materials sciences.